Unity-Technologies/ml-agents/docs/Agents.md

 The agent also gets a larger negative penalty if it falls off the playing surface.

-The `Ball3DAgent` in the [3DBall](link) takes a similar approach, but allocates a small positive reward as long as the agent balances the ball.
+The `Ball3DAgent` in the [3DBall](Example-Environments.md) takes a similar approach, but allocates a small positive reward as long as the agent balances the ball.
 The agent can maximize its rewards by keeping the ball on the platform:

     if (done == false)
     {
         reward = 0.1f;
     }

-    if ((ball.transform.position.y - gameObject.transform.position.y) < -2f ||
+    //When ball falls mark agent as done and give a negative penalty if ((ball.transform.position.y - gameObject.transform.position.y) < -2f ||
         Mathf.Abs(ball.transform.position.x - gameObject.transform.position.x) > 3f ||
         Mathf.Abs(ball.transform.position.z - gameObject.transform.position.z) > 3f)